 Although the IC50 for isonicotinamide was about three orders of magnitude worse than nicotinamide binding, in vivo yeast studies showed that millimolar levels of isonicotinamide increased Sir2- dependent silencing of the telomeric URA3 gene.
 These results suggest that the development of higher affinity nicotinamide antagonists may provide a means to upregulate cellular sirtuins.
 However, great care will be needed to avoid cross reactivity with other nicotinamide utilizing enzymes, in particular, those involved in NAD+ salvage and synthesis.

-Measurement of IC50 and Ki values for hSIRT3 inhibitors.
-Since nicotinamide is a strong inhibitor of hSIRT1 and hSIRT3, 4 pyridine analogues, which have structural similarity with nicotinamdie, were tested for its ability to inhibit hSIRT3 activity.
-The results indicated that none of these small molecules are strong inhibitors of hSIRT3.
-Moreover, Ex527, salermide, and AC93253 from protein-based virtual screening were tested for their efficacy of hSIRT3 inhibition.
-Two of the molecules have lower IC50 value than nicotinamide, which resulted in potent inhibitors for hSIRT3.
-The values of IC50 and Ki are listed in Table 1.
-The Kivalue was determined by substituting the IC50 value and Km value for NAD+(1mM) into

-Table1.
-The IC50 and Ki values of hSIRT1 and hSIRT3 by 7 molecules.